 Publications that report on an organization’s annual performance.
 Upload a sample of one copy of the publication, along with a one-page summary.

 Web-based journals, or blogs, that communicated to a target audience.
 The one-page summary should include rationale for blogging strategy, target audiences and statistics, or other means of quantifiable measurement to support stated objectives.
 Screen downloads of the blog being entered, as well as the actual site URL, must be submitted as part of the story.

-Publications designed, written and published periodically to provide brief and timely information to target audiences while supporting an organization’s overall objectives.
+Publications – digital or print – designed, written and published/distributed periodically to provide brief and timely information to target audiences while supporting an organization’s overall objectives.
 Upload samples of three consecutive issues, along with a one-page summary.

 Single-issue publications designed for a special purpose.
 Books and other publications not eligible for consideration in other categories should be entered here.
 Upload a sample of one copy of the publication along with the one-page summary.

-Pre-produced videos distributed online to inform target audiences of an event, product, service, issue or organization.
-Entries may consist of an edited video and one of any sound bites.
+Produced videos distributed online to inform target audiences of an event, product, service, issue or organization.
 The one-page summary should include usage statistics or other means of quantified measurement to support stated objectives.